Wheeler School: Modern-era

 Wheeler was the Providence site of the Summerbridge National program in 1992.

 WELH-FM (Wheeler's radio station at FM 88.1) went on the air in 1994 at the end of a 10-year process begun as an Aerie student project.
 As of 2006, the station broadcasts Spanish-language programming in the morning and a golden oldies format in the afternoon, and the station streams via the internet.
 Students also use the facilities to record news programs and interviews.
 Since October 8, 2011, WELH has broadcast programming from Rhode Island Public Radio.

-As of October 2014 the school has nearly 800 students with 200 faculty and staff.
+As of October 2014 the school had nearly 800 students with 200 faculty and staff.
 In addition to its main campus in Providence, the school has a 120 acre farm facility for athletics, the Sixth Grade Farm Program, summer camp, ropes course, sports programs and environmental research.

 In 2014 the school dedicated a new 18,000 square foot performing arts center featuring a stepped seating auditorium, five new performing arts classrooms, studios, and storage spaces.

+In 2017 Allison Gaines Pell became the Head of School, until her departure in 2025.

+Mark Anderson became the new, and current, Head of School in 2025.

+Annual clothing sale

+In 1948, the Wheeler School began holding an annual sale as a way for parents to sell uniforms that students had outgrown.
+Over the years, the "Famous Wheeler Clothing Sale" has grown become an annual tradition.
+Each spring, donated clothes are sold to the community as a fundraiser to benefit the Wheeler School and local charities.